 HOW TO GET THERE

-The closest Metro station is Cavour, located about 1 kilometer away, on the Metro Line B. The closest bus station is Nazionale/Quirinale, about 300 meters away, on the bus Lines 40, 60, 64, 70 and 170.
+The closest Metro station is Barberini, on the Metro Line A, located about 750 meters away.
+The closest bus stop is Traforo/Tritone, located about 300 meters away, on the bus Lines 71 and 117.

 Find a place to stay